-An all-inclusive resort on the west "Gold coast", very popular with visitors from the UK.
+Almond Village Resort: An all-inclusive resort on the west "Gold Coast," very popular with visitors from the UK.

-Beyond resorts: many families visiting Barbados rent villas/condo's; the busy South Coast is a prime area.
-See Barbados Accommodation.
+Many families visiting Barbados rent villas/condo's; the busy South Coast is a prime area.

 --Please note that the writer has not visited all these properties in person, and always check resort sites for updates.